Training Tips and Tricks for Old Dogs | DogExpress

 This is where you need to work hard on the old dog.
 Fix the issue regarding those training.
 Start right from the beginning.
 Create a schedule regarding this issue.
 Go for a walk at a particular time every day.

-It helps them to habituate and be time conscious.
-If an accident occurs, clean it properly.
+It helps them to habituate and be time-conscious.
+If an accident happens, please clean it properly.
 Don’t scold him; that becomes scary for them.
 Praise him before and after the outdoor jobs so they can recognize it.
 It helps him to develop good habits.

-Read Also: 5 Essential Questions to Ask Before Adopting A Old Dog
+Read Also: 5 Essential Questions to Ask Before Adopting An Old Dog

 Repetitive work